appanp/supply-chain-fundas/supply_chain_terminology.md

 - Printing parcel carrier label to put on actual box

 **Shipping Manifest**: When a shipment is “manifested,” it means that the details of the cargo have been officially recorded in a shipping manifest, which is prepared by the carrier.
 This process involves compiling all relevant information about the shipment, including the types of goods, their quantities, weight, origin, and destination, and entering these details into the manifest document.
 The status of a shipment being “manifested” indicates that it has been documented and is ready for transportation.
 For more info, refer to [this link](https://www.shipengine.com/blog/what-is-a-manifest) and [What is shipping manifest: A comprehensive guide](https://wareiq.com/resources/blogs/shipping-manifest/).

+**Shipping Order (SO)**: A Shipping Order (SO) is a document that is issued by the shipping line which confirms that the equipment and the space on the vessel are available.
+It also provides information on the container pickup and delivery locations, as well as all of the submission deadlines.
+For more info, refer to [this link](https://www.freightcourse.com/shipping-order/).

 **Shipping Rate**: Shipping rates are what you charge your customer in addition to the cost of the products that they order.
 The cost of any shipping rates are added to a customer's order at checkout.
 You can set up one or more shipping rates for your customers to choose from.
 When you create shipping rates, you can also specify any restrictions or rules around which shipping methods are available based on the contents of the customer's cart.
 For more info, refer to [this link](https://help.shopify.com/en/manual/fulfillment/setup/shipping-rates/understanding-shipping-rates) and [Negotiating Shipping Rates](https://www.logiwa.com/blog/negotiating-shipping-rates).